 When a firm conducts a competitive analysis, they tend to focus on direct competitors and try to determine a firm's strengths and weaknesses, its image, and its resources.
 Doing so helps the firm figure out how much money a competitor may be able to spend on things such as research, new product development, promotion, and new locations.
 Competitive analysis involves looking at any information (annual reports, financial statements, news stories, observation details obtained on visits, etc.) available on competitors.
-Mystery shoppers, or people who act like customers, might visit competitors to learn about their customer service and their products.
+Another means of collecting competitive information utilizes mystery shoppers6, or people who act like customers.
+Mystery shoppers might visit competitors to learn about their customer service and their products.
 Imagine going to a competitor's restaurant and studying the menu and the prices and watching customers to see what items are popular and then changing your menu to better compete.
 Competitors battle for the customer's dollar and they must know what other firms are doing.
 Individuals and teams also compete for jobs, titles, and prizes and must figure out the competitors' weaknesses and plans in order to take advantage of their strengths and have a better chance of winning.